 Working on the next generation of antimalarials

 "Resistance to treatment presents the biggest threat to the incredible progress that has been made in the fight against malaria in the past 20 years.
 We cannot afford to wait; this is why we are committing to advance the research and development of next-generation treatments," said Vas Narasimhan, CEO of Novartis.

-In 2020, NITD discovered another novel malaria therapy, INE963, which has an entirely new mechanism of action.
+In 2020, NITD discovered another novel malaria therapy, INE963, which has an entirely new mechanism of action and is in early clinical trials.
 The molecule was developed with support from Medicines for Malaria Venture and received the organization’s “Project of the Year” award in 2020.

 Going beyond the pill

-In India, under the umbrella of the Novartis Healthy Family program (Arogya Parivar), we started a malaria screening campaign in Odisha state, a highly endemic area that bears almost a quarter of the country’s malaria burden.
-Patients diagnosed with malaria receive a prescription and are advised to visit the nearest government health clinic for treatment and follow-up.
+In India, under the umbrella of the Novartis Healthy Family program (Arogya Parivar), we ran a malaria screening campaign in Odisha state, a highly endemic area that bears almost a quarter of the country’s malaria burden.
+Since September 2020, more than 120 000 people have been screened for malaria and potential comorbidities.
+Patients diagnosed with malaria received a prescription and were advised to visit the nearest government health clinic for treatment and follow-up.
 We also provided education at Healthy Family health camps on the higher risk of malaria transmission during monsoon periods.